IOC says it continues to have deepest concerns on "place of boxing" in Olympics | Sports-Games

 ''Therefore, the IOC would be pleased to receive information on the schedule for the renewal of the leadership, in particular the planned date for the AIBA Board of Directors' elections, as well as the eligibility criteria and how they will be assessed.''
 The AIBA was suspended in 2019 but Kremlev has said that he expects re-affiliation with the IOC by the end of this year after announcing a slew of measures to address the concerns raised by the governing body.

-The IOC also raised questions with regard to AIBA's finances.
+The IOC also raised questions with regards AIBA's finances.
 The AIBA had declared itself debt-free a few months ago.

 ''...IOC independent expert, EY, will assess AIBA's documentation supporting the effectiveness of the various announcements it published in the media related to the resolution of its indebtedness and its current and future financing plan,'' it said.